ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   runners, mocks, preprocessor output.
 Clobber produces no output at the command line unless verbosity has been set to an appreciable level.

+* `ceedling options:export`:

+  This allows you to export a snapshot of your current tool configuration as a yaml file.
+You can specify the name of the file in brackets `[blah.yml]` or let it default to `tools.yml`.
+In either case, the produced file can be used as the tool configuration for you project if desired, and modified as you wish.

 To better understand Rake conventions, Rake execution, and Rakefiles, consult the [Rake tutorial, examples, and user guide][guide].